ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 In general, registration policies are applied at the discretion of the TS, and verifiers use receipts as witnesses that confirm that the registration policy of the TS was satisfied at the time claim registration.
 TS implementations SHOULD make their full registration policy public and auditable, e.g. by recording stateful policy inputs at evaluation time in the registry to ensure that policy can be independently validated later.
 From an interoperability point of view, the policy that was applied by the TS is opaque to the verifier, who is forced to trust the associated registration policy.
 If the policy of the TS evolves over time, or is different across issuers, the guarantee derived from receipt validation may not be uniform across all claims over time.

-To help verifiers interpret the semantics of claim registration, SCITT defines a standard mechanism for signalling in the claim itself which policies have been applied by the TS from a defined set of registration policies with standardized semantics.
+To help verifiers interpret the semantics of claim registration, SCITT defines a standard mechanism for signaling in the claim itself which policies have been applied by the TS from a defined set of registration policies with standardized semantics.
 Each policy that is expected to be enforced by the TS is represented by an entry in the registration policy info map (`reg_info`) in the envelope.
-The key of the map corresponds to the name of the policy, while its value (including its type) is policy-specific.
+The key of the map entry corresponds to the name of the policy, while its value (including its type) is policy-specific.
 For instance, the `register_by` policy defines the maximum timestamp by which a claim can be registered, hence the associated value contains an unsigned integer.

 While this design ensures that all verifiers get the same guarantee regardless of where a claim is registered, its main downside is that it requires the issuer to include the necessary policies in the envelope when the claim is signed.
 Furthermore, it makes it impossible to register the same claim on two different TS if their required registration policies are incompatible.

+{:aside}
 > **Editor's note**
 >
 > The technical design for signalling and verifying registration policies is a work in progress.